Apprenticeship at Wakehurst

 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom and residency in the EEA for the last three years at interview.

-There is a salary of £16,387 per annum with a one-off book and equipment payment of £725 (overall rate of £17,112).
+There is a salary of £17852.00 per annum with an annual one-off book and equipment payment of £725 = £ 18578.00 (Correct as of April 22).
 Limited opportunities also exist to care for the collections at weekends and these receive additional payment.